What is HIPAA

 HIPAA Privacy Rule

-Dictates when and how PHI can be used and disclosed.
+This rule dictates when and how PHI can be used and disclosed.
 The Privacy rule establishes patient rights to control how their health data is used.
 It also gives patients the ability to access their health records and request errors be fixed.
+Other key elements of the HIPAA Privacy Rule include:

 HIPAA Security Rule